emerging-welfare/case-2021-shared-task/task2/README.md

 # This folder contains relevant information on Task 2: Fine-grained Event Classification

-* Task description is provided in "TASK 2 Fine-grained Event Classification.pdf"
+* Task description is provided in "TASK 2 Fine-grained Event Classification.pdf

 * "Note on EVENT TYPES.txt" contains information on the encoding of event types for the task.